 All laundry detergent brands available on the market will clean your clothes.
 So claims of superiority are mere distractions for consumers.
 Nonetheless, most packaged goods companies continue to try to differentiate their brands with efficacy claims.
 They think they are developing a brand, but in fact they are just brand managers.

 How then does the consumer determine preference?
 What price are they willing to pay for that brand?
 Considering that almost all products sell commodity benefits, what could possibly be left?
 What is left is a true brand.

 The strategy begins with a clear understanding of your target audience.
 Never stopping at a simple usage and attitude study.
 The study of the customer has more in common with anthropology than marketing.

 Marketing strategy focuses on tactics and values while brand anthropology focuses more on the target audience.
 It focuses on their beliefs about themselves and the world.
 Choices are made (with all else being equal) because of personal identification with the attributes assigned to the brand by target audiences themselves.

 The brand that best offers a reflection of the customer’s self-description and personal identity will win the day.

 Developing actionable strategies requires digging into the perceptual context of the target audience.
 Stealing Share’s consultants use rebranding tools like behavior modeling to understand the precepts.
-The beliefs that drive the target audience to take action and ensure that those values are communicated in the strategy at all times.
+The beliefs drive the target audience to take action and ensure that those values are communicated in the strategy at all times.